tsivinsky/new-project-cli/README.md

 ## Help

-For see help, add -h or --help flag
+For see help message, add -h or --help flag

 ```
   new-project -h